isaacnmm/pestpolicy-hugo2XX/content/posts/best-womens-running-shoes-for-plantar-fasciitis/index.md

 Youll love the exceptional plush EVA cushioning these shoes provides which aid in shock absorption while helping to reduce stress at the bottom of the heel and foot in general.
 Furthermore, the Hoka One One features Ortholite designed insole which increases cushioning and comfort to help keep off plantar fasciitis and other foot pains.
 These shoes are highly praised by runners because of their sturdy rubber outsole which has excellent grip.
 Also, the rubber is placed in strategic areas on the shoes to reduce wear and tear.
-Exceptional Midsole -�The 1340v2 is designed using an updated New Balance technology to deliver a midsole that offers you comfort and stability while protecting you from any heel pain or injuries.
+Exceptional Midsole -The 1340v2 is designed using an updated New Balance technology to deliver a midsole that offers you comfort and stability while protecting you from any heel pain or injuries.
 The midsole features Abzorb foam located at the forefront to give needed cushioning.
 The Dupont Isoprene rubber found on the midsole aids in absorbing shock from the ground impact.
 Pros:
 - Excellent cushioning